inudola/SIMS/README.md

 SCHOOL MANAGEMENT INFORMATION SYSTEM

-SIMS is an unique system to managing information about school administrations.
+SIMS is an unique system to managing all information about school administrations.